Symbol Grounding Association in Multimodal Sequences with Missing Elements: Multimodal Symbolic Association

 \subsection{Dynamic Time Warping (DTW)}

-This module exploits that both modalities represent the same semantic concept.
-In addition, this component converts from one modality to another modality in the \textit{time-axis} because the monotonic behavior of LSTM networks in one-dimension.
-Moreover, both output sequences of the CTC-forward-backward training are aligned against each other based on Dynamic Time Warping (DTW)~\cite{Berndt1994}.
-The DTW matrix is calculated with the following path
+In this module, the goal is to combine both LSTMs in the latent space.
+This combination is possible because the multimodal sequence represents the same sequence of semantic concepts and the monotonic behavior of LSTM.
+The alignment is between CTC output of both modalities.
+Moreover, \shortciteA{Berndt1994} proposed DTW for aligning two signals.
+Similarly, DTW can also utilize LSTM output sequences.
+DTW requires two steps for alignment of two signals.
+The first step is to calculate a cost matrix with the following relation

-where $dist[i,j]$ is the \textit{Euclidean} distance between output vectors at timestep $i$ of $LSTM_v$ and at timestep $j$ of $LSTM_a$.
+where $dist[i,j]$ is the \emph{Euclidean} distance between output vectors at timestep $i$ of $LSTM_v$ and at timestep $j$ of $LSTM_a$.
+The Second step is the alignment path between both LSTMs.
+In this case, the path is a set of tuples that maps one time step of one LSTM to another time step of the other LSTM.
+In other words, there is a function $f(s1, s2): s1 \rightarrow s2$, where $s1$ is the source sequence and $s2$ is the target sequence.
 Afterwards, the loss function of one modality can use the other modality as a target, and vice versa.
-This is defined by
+Hence, the losses are defined by